 - Endless Duty (Double, Liege-Kavalos): Allows extra bonus move or action when killing an enemy.

 - Deathrider Charge (Triple, all Kavalos Deathriders): The next time this fighter moves next to an enemy fighter, pick one within 1” of this fighter and allocate as much damage as the value of this ability.

-- Unstoppable Advance (Triple, Mortek and Kavalos Hekatos): Until the end of the battle round add half of the value of this characteristic (rounded up) to all fighters in the same battle group as the leader.
+- Unstoppable Advance (Triple, all Leaders): Add up to 3″ to the Movement of all fighters in the same battle group as the leader.

 - Blade-strike Aspect (Quad, Necropolis Stalker): Add the value of this ability to the Attack characteristic.

 - Soulreaper Scythe (Quad, Mortisan Soulreaper): Do up to 6 damage to all enemies within range.